 Lesley Watt, Dip Couns, MBACP (Accred)

 Hello I am Lesley Watt.
 Due to the current situation I am now able to offer online video counselling and/or telephone counselling.
 I am a BACP (British Association of Counselling and Psychotherapy) Accredited Counsellor.
 I offer an integrated approach to counselling which combines Person Centred, Cognitive Behavioural Therapy (CBT) and Psychodynamic therapies.
-I work with adults and young people aged 16 years plus.
+I work with adults and young people aged 18 years plus.
 Counselling provides an opportunity for you to talk in a way which explores what is going on in your life and helps you to work towards change.

 Ethics and Regulating Governing Body - I am an Accredited member of the BACP (British Association of Counselling and Psychotherapy) which is the UK regulating governing body for safe practice.
 I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy.

 Training, qualifications & experience